The History of the Festival

 A New Millennium

-In 2004, Millennium Park opened and the Grant Park Music Festival moved in to the state-of-the-art Jay Prtizker Pavilion designed by renowned architect Frank Gehry.
+In 2004, Millennium Park opened and the Grant Park Music Festival moved in to the state-of-the-art Jay Pritzker Pavilion designed by renowned architect Frank Gehry.

-The Festival operates today as a unique collaboration among the Grant Park Orchestral Association, the City of Chicago, and the Chicago Park District.
-The contributions of corporations, foundations, and thousands of individual donors help keep the music playing all summer long.
+The Festival operates today as a unique collaboration among the Grant Park Orchestral Association, the Chicago Park District and the Department of Cultural Affairs and Special Events.